tal66/expenses-tracker/README.md

 ```

 ⚠️ If you do not have software development knowledge OR if you are not aware of the benefits as well as dangers of using automations that are given permissions on your behalf - it is advised not to use this app.
 In any case, you must read the [Legal](#legal) section before using this software.
+<br/>That said, there's a 99% (made up number) chance it's just fine, and I use it.

 ## Features